Labor Shortage, Record Quits Likely to Have Major Impact on Holiday Hiring

 Young people (age 16-24) or older workers who haven’t been in the labor force may be a source of labor.
 The younger demographic has the highest unemployment rate, indicating greater availability.
 Near-term pandemic trends will most heavily influence older worker interest in public-contact seasonal roles⁴.

-Youth employment trends from summer 2020 and summer 2021 show that unemployment had substantially decreased from 18.5 percent in July 2020 to 10 percent in July 2021, still higher than the July 2019 level of 9.1 percent.
+Youth employment trends from the summers of 2020 and 2021 show unemployment had substantially decreased from 18.5% in July 2020 to 10% in July 2021, still higher than the July 2019 level of 9.1%.
 As of July 2021, 20% of youth worked in Retail and 25% worked in Leisure and Hospitality, indicating high interest in industries seeking seasonal workers.

 If these trends are any indication, retailers may look to young people to fill the holiday gap, but there is still likely to be a shortage of workers.